Bachelor party: History

+A bachelor in Tammsaare Park, Tallinn, Estonia with a person holding a sign reading "Bachelor.
+I'll polish shoes for 0,5 Euros."
+2015.

 The stag dates back as early as the 5th century B.C.
 The ancient Spartans celebrated the groom's last night as a single man in which they held a dinner and made toasts on his behalf.

 In 1896, Herbert Barnum Seeley, a grandson of P. T. Barnum, threw a stag party (known as the "Awful Seeley Dinner") for his brother at the restaurant Sherry's in New York City.
 The party had a dancer nicknamed "Little Egypt" who allegedly danced naked in desserts.
 The party was dissolved in the early morning by an officer.
 Afterwards, the Seeley family brought the police officer to the police board trial for "conduct unbecoming to an officer of the law."
 At that time, that incident brought the light to the "behind closed doors" matters with bachelor parties.

 The term "bachelor", originally meaning "a young knight-in-training", was first mentioned in the 14th century to refer to an unmarried man in Geoffrey Chaucer's The Canterbury Tales.
 In 1922, the term "bachelor party" was published in William Chambers's Journal of Literature, Science and Arts and was described as a "jolly old" party.